kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-21-mean-variance-std.md

 Where $N$ is the number of items in the population

-The equation for estimating the variance with a sample taken from the population, we use slightly different equation:
+The equation for estimating the variance is slightly different:

 $$Sample \ Variance = s^2 = \frac{\sum_{i=1}^{n}{(x-\bar{x})^2}}{n-1}$$

 Where $n$ is the number of items in the sample.

 * **Standard Deviation** is equal to the square root of variance.
-It is sometimes useful to think in terms of standard deviation, because of [this]({{page.url}}#std-table)
+It is sometimes useful to think in terms of it, because it gives us an idea about minimum amount of data within a number of standard deviations of the mean.

 $$Standard \ Deviation = \sigma = \sqrt{\sigma^2}$$